Hjdskes/hjdskes.github.io/content/blog/gsoc-part-4.md

 However, considering that the MouseMap is almost done, I can definitely get a long way before this sprint is over!

 This blog post is part of a series.
-You can read the previous part about designing and making the mockups [here][previous].
+You can read the next part [here](/blog/gsoc-part-5) or the previous part about designing and making the mockups [here][previous].

 [previous]: /blog/gsoc-part-3